Servant of God: The Story of Chaplain Emil J. Kapaun

 The agonizing hardships of captivity took their toll on Kapaun’s physical health and he was eventually transferred to what has been described as a “filthy, unheated hospital.”
 As the U.S. Army records, “As he was being carried to the hospital, he asked God’s forgiveness for his captors, and made his fellow prisoners promise to keep their faith.”
 On May 23, 1951, Chaplain Kapaun died in Pyoktong, North Korea.

 “He was a great man of faith, compassion and courage.
 He set a great example for every chaplain, and for any soldier,” reflected Colonel Robert H. Whitlock.
-Kapaun also received the title, “Servant of God” from the Roman Catholic Church in 1993.
-That distinction represents the second of four steps before being named a saint.
-Chaplain Kapaun’s road to possible canonization continues to be investigated by the Vatican to this day.
+Kapaun also received the title, “Servant of God” from the Roman Catholic Church in 1993, marking the beginning of the process for an individual to be canonized as a saint.
+To this day, the lengthy road to potential sainthood continues to progress for Father Kapaun.
+Through his brave and selfless deeds, he epitomized the words of the Lord and Savior that he served so well: "No one can have greater love than to lay down his life for his friends."
+(John 15:13, New Catholic Bible)

 National Medal of Honor Museum: Emil J. Kapaun.